lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

 The :class:`~soxs.spectra.base.CountRateSpectrum` class is basically the same thing as a the :class:`~soxs.spectra.base.Spectrum` class, except that it is in units of :math:`\rm{counts}~\rm{s}^{-1}~\rm{keV}^{-1}`.
 This sort of spectrum makes the most sense in the rest frame of a source.
+You can create :class:`~soxs.spectra.base.CountRateSpectrum` objects from constant and power-law models

 One important note about :class:`~soxs.spectra.base.CountRateSpectrum` objects is that you can call :meth:`~soxs.spectra.base.CountRateSpectrum.generate_energies` on them, except